tranngochoang/molecular-docs/docs/overview/Survival-model.markdown

 nav_order: 8
 parent: Overview
 ---
-# Survival model
+# Survival function

-The survival fraction is calculated based on the function:
+The survival fraction (SF) is calculated based on the function:

 ![survival model]({{"/assets/images/survivalEquation.png" | relative_url}})
 {: .text-center}

-L_{1}$$(t) is the number of lesions per cell in the fast-repair process at a given time t after the beginning of the irradiation procedure.
-L2(t) is the number of lesions per cell in the slow-repair process at a given time t.
-Lf(t) is the number of lethal lesions that may lead to cell death at time t.
-D(t) is the dose rate, Y is the size of the cell in Giga base pairs (Gbps). Σ1 corresponds to the number of simple DSB, while Σ2 corresponds to the number of irreparable damage (complex DSB - NcDSB).
+- L1(t) is the number of lesions per cell in the fast-repair process at a given time t after the beginning of the irradiation procedure.
+- L2(t) is the number of lesions per cell in the slow-repair process at a given time t.
+- Lf(t) is the number of lethal lesions that may lead to cell death at time t.

 This model includes:
 - Repair probability coefficients, which represent the rate of rejoined lesions (λ and η), and
 - Lethality probability coefficients, which represent the probability that a residual lesion may lead to cell death (β and γ).
   More specifically, λ1, λ2, and η correspond to fast-, slow-, and binary-rejoining processes, respectively (expressed in h-1).
 Similarly, β1, β2, and γ correspond accordingly to each rejoining process.

+The two-lesion kinetics (TLK) model includes kinetic processes of fast- and slow- DNA repair, and, based on lethal DNA damage, it can calculate the SF of a cell population

 # User guide
 To run the code, users need to open a terminal in the folder containing the molecularDNArepair.py